** Updated July 5, 2012 ** A few thoughts about William Lynch

 ** Note: I received a civil settlement in the 2005 Diocese of Orange $100 million settlement with approximately 90 victims of sex abuse.
 Because the settlement was negotiated globally, I was unable to go to trial.
 If I had, I hope I would have the strength that Lynch, the Harris victim, Travis Trotter (the victim of Michael Kelly), the Sandusky victims, and the Philadelphia victims have.

-1 thought on “** Updated July 5, 2012 ** A few thoughts about William Lynch
+One response to “** Updated July 5, 2012 ** A few thoughts about William Lynch”

 In Texas yesterday, a grand jury refused to charge a man who killed a man who was sexually molesting his daughter.